This Privacy Notice

 The General Data Protection Regulation gives people many rights, if you would like to exercise any of your rights, please contact James Sherrington via email firstname.lastname@example.org and we will respond as soon as possible in line with the requirements of GDPR.
 Please note that we will only divulge information to those making requests once we have verified your identity.

-If you would like to remove your consent to receive marketing material you can unsubscribe at any time by clicking the unsubscribe link at the bottom of any of our emails and you will instantly be removed from our database.
-Alternatively you can visit our email provider, Fishbowl, at: https://www.fishbowl.com/privacy/contact/ where you can submit a request to Fishbowl who manage our email database have your data deleted or updated.
+If you would like to remove your consent to receive marketing material you can unsubscribe at any time by clicking the unsubscribe link at the bottom of any of our emails and you will instantly be removed from our mailing list.
+You can also visit your preference centre https://drakeandmorgan.my-pref.com where you can change your marketing preferences or request to be removed from the database.’

 Contact & Communication